eddycharly/k8s-training/kubectl/basics/readme.md

 ## check installation

-run the following command to check install
+execute the following command to check install

 ```bash
 kubectl version
 ```

+if the command executes, install was successfull, even if errors appear. we will have to configure `kubectl` before it order to get it to work.

 ## kubectl bash auto completion